-- Keeping my USA within a radius distance of 1000 feet from the controller to both aid in direct line of sight visual observation. - Operate the UAS for 3-7 minutes per flight; land my UAS according to the manufacturer's recommended minimum level of battery power. - Operate my UAS only within visual line of sight (VLOS). - Use the UAS' global positioning system(GPS) flight safety feature; it hovers and then slowly lands if communication with the remote control. - Conduct all operations under my own personal and flight safety protocols (including posting a warning sign reading: "Attention Aerial Photography in Progress -Remain Back 150 feet"). - I will operate and will actively analyze flight data and other sources of information to constantly update and enhance my safety protocols. - Contact respective airports if operations will be within 5 miles to advise them of his estimated flight time, flight duration, elevation of flight and other pertinent information.
+- 1) Keeping my UAS within a radius distance of 1000 feet from the controller to both aid in direct line of sight visual observation. - 2) Operate the UAS for 3-7 minutes per flight; land my UAS according to the manufacturer's recommended minimum level of battery power. - 3) Operate my UAS only within visual line of sight (VLOS).
+Daylight hours only. - 4) Use the UAS's global positioning system(GPS) flight safety feature; it hovers and then slowly lands if communication with the remote control. - 5) Conduct all operations under my own personal and flight safety protocols (including posting a warning sign reading: "Attention Aerial Photography in Progress -Remain Back 150 feet"). - 6) I will operate and will actively analyze flight data and other sources of information to constantly update and enhance my safety protocols. - 7) Contact respective airports if operations will be within 5 miles to advise them of his estimated flight time, flight duration, elevation of flight and other pertinent information. - 8) Always obtain all necessary permissions prior to operation. - 9) Have procedures in place to abort flights in the event of safety breaches or potential danger.